 My husband and I purchase ready-made salads every 10 days.
 That’s how long the salads last, according to the packaging.

 Now, you may wonder why am I buying salads when I can make salads.
 Here’s the deal, in the summer when my garden is growing fabulous vegetables I can make my own salads.

 Plus, there is no waste.
-The restaurants all serve chopped salads in a bag, so I thought, why not?
-Unless you are eating at a 5-star restaurant they are serving bagged salads because they are a time saver.
+I understand many restaurants serve chopped salads from a bag, so I thought, why not?
+Unless you are eating at a 5-star restaurant, there’s a good chance they are serving bagged salads because they are a time saver.